bthomp4/Capstone_Sensor/README.md

 - This website has great information on how the ultrasonic sensor works
 - To program the Arduino you will need the [Arduino IDE](https://www.arduino.cc/en/Main/Software#download)
 - Another good source I have found is <https://www.raspberrypi-spy.co.uk/2016/10/waterproof-ultrasonic-distance-measuring-module/>
+    - The Python scripts come from the above website